speudusa/intro-to-programming-csharp-wiki/Lesson-7-(Terminal-&-Git).md

 # Lesson 7: Terminal & Git Basics

-## In the prep work this week (Terminal and Git), the students learned:
+## In the prep work for this lesson, the students learned:

 1. Terminal:
    1. How to access and use the terminal as a standalone program and through VS.